Zero Album: Utahime 2

-Zero Album: Utahime 2 (歌姫2) is a covers album by Japanese singer Akina Nakamori.
+Zero Album: Utahime 2 (歌姫2) is a covers album by Japanese singer-producer Akina Nakamori.
 It was released on 20 March 2002 under the Universal Music Japan sub-label KittyMe.
 It is Nakamori's second covers album from the Utahime cover album series.

 It was also the first album to be released under her newly signed recording label, Universal Japan Music.
 Instead of debuting with a new original album, Nakamori chose her new start with this covers album and put in the beginning of the title "Zero".

 The album was released as a 2-disc; the second disc includes instrumental versions of the songs arranged by Akira Senju.

 On 30 April 2003, the cover song "Ruriiro Chikyuu" was included together with the single "Days".
 It was promoted as an image commercial song to the mobile company au.

 Stage performance

 In April 2002, Nakamori performed "Ruriiro no Chikyuu" and "Cosmos" in the Fuji TV music television program Music Fair 21.
 In the live tour Resonancia in 2002, Nakamori performed on encore the same cover songs.